+family who settled in Stowe after fleeing the Nazi occupation of Austria.
+You enjoy lunch at the lively Bierhall where its namesake beer is brewed and both Vermont and Austrian specialties are on the menu.

 Later in the afternoon, there is time to explore the village of Stowe.
-Take a stroll along its recreation path or simply relax and enjoy the amenities of your resort.
-Tonight, you have dinner on your own, choosing from the many local restaurants in Stowe.
+Take a stroll along its recreation path or simply relax and enjoy the tranquility of your inn.
+Tonight, you have dinner on your own, choosing from the many local restaurants within easy walking distance of your accommodation.
 Your guides will be happy to assist in your choice.

 Another charming New England town, Stowe is more than just a ski town-it also boasts an abundance of art galleries, craft breweries, and excellent dining options.

 Included Meals: Breakfast, Lunch

 DAY 5

 Bull Moose Pasture

 4 miles, easy

 This morning's walk takes you to beautiful Bull Moose Pasture.
 On your way to the pasture, your guides share secrets about the art of maple sugaring and tell tales of the little-known political history of the area.
 Admire the view as you pass working farms, sugar maple groves, and meadows dotted with Vermont's ubiquitous Holstein cows.

 In the afternoon, you visit with George Woodard, a third-generation Vermont organic dairy farmer and storyteller.
-From George you gain a better understanding of Vermont's history of dairy farming and maple sugaring.
-Take a hayride through his meadows, where you'll have views of Camel's Hump, Vermont's third-highest peak.
+From George, you gain a better understanding of Vermont's history of dairy farming and maple sugaring.
+Take a hayride through his meadows, where you'll have views of Camel's Hump, Vermont's thirdhighest peak.
 This evening, you gather for a final dinner, where you toast your Green Mountain adventure, and perhaps enjoy a post-dinner swim in the hotel's heated outdoor pool.

 Included Meals: Breakfast, Lunch, Dinner

 DAY 6

 Shelburne Farms.
 Departure

-2-3 miles, easy.
+2-3 miles, easy